 A Nominee is able to open a securities account with a Participant in which case the Nominee must maintain a sub-register.

-A Nominee can request a Participant to open a central securities account at the CSD in the name of a Nominee.
+A Nominee or Client can request a Participant to open a central securities account at the CSD in the name of a Nominee or a Client respectively.

-Where a Nominee opens a central securities account, the sub-register of the Nominee clients will be maintained by that nominee to reflect beneficial ownership.
+Where a Nominee opens a central securities account, the sub-register of the Nominee clients will be maintained by that nominee to reflect beneficial holder.

 A Participant must ensure that all securities deposited with it by a Client are entered in a securities account or central securities account, opened and maintained by the Participant, in terms of the rules and depository directives and that each Client’s securities are kept separate from those securities held by Participants in their own name.